Workday AI Compliance: What HR Teams Need to Know in 2026

 - ✓ Which Workday features use AI/ML and how they work

-- ✓ Applicable federal and state AI hiring regulations
+- ✓ Applicable federal and state AI hiring regulations for 2026

 - ✓ Workday's ongoing discrimination lawsuit and implications